seznam/slo-exporter/examples/all_in_one/README.md

 #  Password: admin
 ```

-Note that grafana dashboard and prometheus alerts starts to work
-fully up to 3 minutes after starting the docker-compose.
-It is
-because of the prometheus recording rules evaluation interval.
+Please note that it may take up to 5 minutes until Grafana dashboards will show any data.
+This is caused by evaluation interval of the included Prometheus recording rules.